puppets-epic-show-theatre/puppet-nexus_rest/README.md

 ### Scheduled Tasks ###

 You can easily manage all of your scheduled tasks from within Puppet.
-E.g. the following resource would create a daily empty trash job:
+For instance the following resource would setup a task to empty the trash once a day:

 ```
 nexus_scheduled_task { 'Empty Trash':